-In previous articles, we discussed at length why a productive Team Culture is vital for sports teams.
-But how do you actually know what kind of culture exists in your sports team?
+In previous articles, we have discussed at length why a productive team culture is vital for sports teams to be successful.
+But how do you actually know what kind of culture exists in your sports team and whether it is productive or effective, or if it needs development?
 In this article we discuss the four DISC Culture Styles which are mapped to the four elements of the Competing Values Framework.

 DISC Team Culture in Practice

 If you are familiar with our work with DISC in sport, you will notice that these four elements map perfectly to the four DISC Styles.

 - Market Culture = Dominance Style (High results orientation)

 - Adhocracy Culture = Influence Style (High energy, fast, and creative orientation)

 - Clan Culture = Steady Style (Togetherness orientation)